Our General & Family Procedures

 With general and family dentistry, you and your loved ones can attain a functional and attractive smile.
 We invite you to contact Harvest Dental if you have any questions, and you can also learn more about our services in the links below:

-We look forward to your visit with Drs.
-Horsley and Walker and ask that you call us at 469-812-7100 to schedule your visit for general and family dentistry in Farmersville and Van Alstyne, Texas.
+We look forward to your visit with Dr. Horsley-Teny or Dr. Cueva and ask that you call us at 469-812-7100 to schedule your visit for general and family dentistry in Farmersville and Van Alstyne, Texas.

 Tooth Colored Fillings